Carl A. Scott Memorial Fund

 - Have a demonstrated commitment to promoting equity and social justice

 The scholarships are targeted to but not limited to minority/BIPOC individuals.
 They can be awarded to a student only once.
+Sign up here to be notified once the application cycle is open.

 Please direct all questions regarding the Carl A. Scott Book Scholarship to [email protected].